dncpax/dgtcd_downer/README.md

 7. Select the collection number (e.g. 1,3 or Enter for all in BBox)
 8. And you should go take some ☕ !!!

+## TODO

+* Possibility of downloading without the current frontend ✅
+* Add essential feature...progress bar ✅
+* Authentication in the script ✅
+* Possibility of downloading just one collection, several or all ✅
+* Define separate folders for each collection ✅
+* Use input params to allow batch scripting ✅
+* Create vrt of each downloaded collection ✅ (in QGIS script)
+* Create a tile index of the downloaded collections ❌
+* Create contour lines as a script option ❌
+* Make a micro how-to for use ✅ (more or less done)
+* Make a UI 💀💀💀... hmmmm nahhh!
+Or better in QGIS! ✅

+> [!WARNING]
+> With the eventual availability of the API, the script may become obsolete.